fede-colombo/NeuReval/README.md

 - **n_jobs**: number of jobs to run in parallel, default (number of cpus - 1)
 - **clust_range**: list with number of clusters, default None

-Once the class has been initialized, the ```best_nclust_confounds(data, covariates, iter_cv=10, strat_vect=None, combined_data=False)``` method can be used to obtain the normalized stability, the number of clusters associated to the optimal clustering solution, and clusters' labels.
+Once the class has been initialized, the ```best_nclust_confounds(data, modalities, covariates, iter_cv=1, strat_vect=None)``` method can be used to obtain the normalized stability, the number of clusters associated to the optimal clustering solution, and clusters' labels.
 It returns:
 - **metrics**: normalized stability
 - **bestncl**: best number of clusters
 - **tr_lab**: clusters' labels